 4th & 5th:

-The 4th & 5th graders will study the lectionary readings week by week.
+The 4th & 5th graders will study the big stories in the Bible week by week.
+They often, but don’t always, line up with the other Sunday School classes.
 They will be “Pretending the Bible.”
 The basic idea is to read the story and internalize it through play acting and pretending.
 The children then talk about the experience of the story, and talk about what it was like to be each character in the story.
 For example, how does it feel to be Peter on the mountain with Jesus?
 Or how does it feel to be Moses leading God’s people through the sea?
 Most weeks this will line up exactly with the readings we hear in worship.

 A Note from one of the 4th and 5th grade teacher, Pr.
 Sally Ponfick –